Should You Declare Academic Bankruptcy?

 Learn about academic bankruptcy, its benefits and disadvantages, and whether this option is right for your GPA and financial aid eligibility.

-Americans that have made bad financial decisions can begin the process of fixing their poor financial history by declaring bankruptcy.
+Americans who have made bad financial decisions can begin fixing their poor financial history by declaring bankruptcy.
 However, for community college students, did you know that a similar process exists for bad grades?
-A semester riddled with poor grades can be wiped clean with an academic bankruptcy.
+A semester riddled with poor grades can be wiped clean with academic bankruptcy.
 While an academic bankruptcy will not magically disappear from your records in seven years as a financial bankruptcy does, there are many advantages to undergoing the process.
 However, there are also some definite negatives to making this decision.

 Pros of Academic Bankruptcy

-Although academic bankruptcy may sound like a novel term, it may help you raise your community college GPA.
-When you declare academic bankruptcy, you essentially erase the grades of one entire semester or quarter.
-If you’ve gotten good grades during your first two semesters in community college, then had one bad semester due to medical, family, or other issues, that one bad semester can completely ruin your GPA.
+Although academic bankruptcy may sound like a novel term, it may help raise your community college GPA.
+When you declare educational bankruptcy, you essentially erase the grades of one entire semester or quarter.
+If you’ve gotten good grades during your first two semesters in community college and then had one lousy semester due to medical, family, or other issues, that one bad semester can completely ruin your GPA.
 By declaring that one semester bankrupt, the grades that you received will not be calculated as part of your overall GPA.
-This can be a good strategy for you to repair and boost your cumulative GPA.
+This can be a good strategy to repair and boost your cumulative GPA.

 Cons of Academic Bankruptcy

-While the grades of a particular quarter or semester are erased, your transcript will include a notation that you have declared academic bankruptcy, however, this notation will not explain why the semester was declared bankrupt.
+While the grades of a particular quarter or semester are erased, your transcript will include a notation that you have declared academic bankruptcy.
+However, this notation will not explain why the semester was declared bankrupt.
 In addition, although the grades you earned during that particular semester will not count towards your overall GPA, the work (and earned grades) may still be included on your transcript, depending upon your community college’s policies.
-In essence, an academic bankruptcy can make your GPA look better by removing a bad semester from GPA calculations, but the grades earned may still be posted to your official transcript.
+In essence, academic bankruptcy can make your GPA look better by removing a lousy semester from GPA calculations, but the grades earned may still be posted to your official transcript.
 In that regard, an academic bankruptcy is not a means of completely hiding a semester’s poor performance.

 This TEDTalk looks at the issue of grades defining success in college.